 A Bit About Me

 Hello!
-My name is Erika Romero and I am currently working on my PhD in English Studies at Illinois State University.
+I’m Erika Romero, an English Studies PhD candidate at Illinois State University.
 My area of specialization is children’s and young adult literature (ChYALit), and I have a particular interest in this field’s connection to both pedagogy and fandom.
 I’ve created this website as a platform to share my thoughts and experiences related to my academic life.
+My blog in particular focuses on providing teaching tips, tools, and resources for fellow college instructors.
 Along with this site, I also use Twitter to discuss topics related to my research and teaching.
 The domain name for this site is inspired by my Twitter handle, @ChYALitPhantom.
 So, without further ado, welcome and feel free to explore!

 A Bit About This Site

-My academic passion definitely stems from teaching rather than research, so it’s hardly surprising that my dissertation is pedagogical in nature.
-But, while I have plenty of pages to fill now that I’m writing my dissertation, I also want a less academic outlet for writing about and discussing pedagogical practices, resources, experiences, etc. Here, then, I’ve finally found what I want for my blog’s niche and what I think my readers will benefit from the most.
-Rather than simply posting about various topics connected to my experiences as a reader, writer, teacher, student, fan, my blog posts after August 10th, 2018 will focus on the following content:
+My academic drive definitely stems from my love of teaching, so it’s hardly surprising that my dissertation is pedagogical in nature.
+But, while I have plenty of pages to fill now that I’m writing my dissertation, I also want a less academic outlet for writing about and discussing pedagogical practices, resources, experiences, etc. After a year of posting, then, I finally found my blog’s niche.
+Rather than simply posting about various topics connected to my experiences as a reader, writer, teacher, student, and fan, my blog posts after August 10th, 2018 focuses on the following content:

 - course design advice and practices